80G Deduction in New Tax Regime: What Changed

 Always collect and preserve charity donation receipts that mention the following:

-Donors often overestimate the monetary value of non-cash contributions, such as clothes or food, which can lead to discrepancies in tax assessments.
+Donors often overestimate the monetary value of non-cash contributions, such as clothes or food, which can lead to discrepancies in tax assessments and invalid ngo donation tax exemption claims.

 How to Avoid: